- a) Hearing loss and tinnitus.

 Earplugs and an increasing awareness of the risk to musicians’ hearing both have an important role to play, and orchestras have become far more aware in recent years of the noise levels to which their members are exposed.
 Orchestral managers now have an obligation to provide a safe working environment for their players, both employed and freelance.
 For example, noise levels at the back desks of second violin and viola players in large orchestras situated just in front of the brass, woodwind and percussion sections can be extremely high.

 BAPAM have a useful factsheet on hearing loss on their website, ‘Don’t lose the Music!’
-(23).
-Other sources of help include Action on Hearing Loss (www.actiononhearingloss.org.uk/your-hearing/look-after-your-hearing), the British Tinnitus Association (www.tinnitus.org.uk), and Musicians Hearing Services, a private audiology service with a good understanding of the specific needs of musicians (www.musicianshearingservices.co.uk).
+23. Other sources of help include RNID, previously known as Action on Hearing Loss (www.rnid.org.uk), the British Tinnitus Association (www.tinnitus.org.uk), and Musicians Hearing Services, a private audiology service with a good understanding of the specific needs of musicians (www.musicianshearingservices.co.uk).

 - b) Hyperacusis/diplocusis

 Hyperacusis, which is the heightened sensitivity to certain sounds, has been found to again be more common in musicians.
 A study in 1999 found that of 100 patients with hyperacusis, 25% were in a music-related profession, and 31% felt that exposure to loud music (either professionally or at loud pop or rock concerts) had caused their problem.
 Cumulative exposure to loud noise seems to be the major risk factor, and drummers appear to be at particular risk.